 We do not ask our students to abandon their knowledge of conventional, Western practice when they attend Chi classes.
 Instead, we encourage them to retain this information so that it can be integrated with and strengthened by knowledge of Chinese medicine.
 We believe that it is by utilizing both frameworks - acknowledging the body’s endocrine, cardiovascular and nervous systems, as well as the body’s set of Meridian/Channel lines, its forces of Qi, Blood, Jing, Shen and Jin-ye - that one arrives at a more complete picture of the whole organism.
 Ultimately, we hope for our graduates to approach problems from both an Eastern and a Western perspective, practicing with a comprehensive understanding of health and disease and a wide array of treatment options for their patients.

 Though TCVM has its origins in China, it has established a global presence in the past few decades that continues to grow today.
 As a result, the benefits of TCVM to animals and their human caregivers are broader-reaching than ever before.
 At Chi, we hope to make TCVM accessible to veterinarians around the world, so that they can bring acupuncture, Herbal Medicine, and similar services to their local communities.

-Currently, in addition to our headquarters in the US, the Chi Institute also has courses based in Australia, Europe, China and Taiwan.
+Currently, in addition to our headquarters in the US, Chi also has courses based in Australia, Europe, China and Taiwan.
 Together, these courses offer TCVM courses in English, Chinese and Spanish.
 Furthermore, Chi also hosts an annual TCVM conference, which brings together TCVM practitioners and researchers from around the world.
 Through these international courses and an alumni network that spans six continents, we strive to bring TCVM to all countries around the world.